tarwn/lessthandot-hugo/blogs/content/posts/2008-12-10-the-ten-most-asked-sql-server-questions-1.md

 SELECT * FROM testjoin WHERE ID NOT IN(SELECT ID FROM testnulls)
 ```

 What happened?
 Nothing gets returned!
-The reason is because the subquery returns a NULL and you can&#8217;t compare a NULL to anything
+The reason is because the subquery returns a NULL and you can't compare a NULL to anything

 Now run this